Jeff-SJSU/CMPE131-Project/readme.md

 # Instructions
 After downloading the package from github, use pip to install flask and flask_sqlalchemy with the follow commands in terminal:
- - pip install flask
+ - `pip install flask flask-sqlalchemy flask-login flask-wtf flask-session pillow`
- - pip install flask_sqlalchemy
 - Run the main.py file in the package
 - Copy and paste the web address from the terminal to a web browser